EFS in Context: Schools’ Proprietor’s Vision

-At EFS we recognise that the empowerment of parents through real parental voice and engagement can be a very effective channel for encouraging mass engagement and enabling a school community to be formed.
-As in many organisations, the active parents are not necessarily representative of the parent body as a whole, with the parents who the school needs to engage with often under-represented.
-Our School Parent Voice and Participation champion is building relationships with Parents and Carers which reduces their marginalisation and helps them to actively participate in the life of the school.
+At EFS we recognise that the empowerment of parents through real parental voice and engagement can be a very effective channel for encouraging mass engagement and enabling our school community to be formed.
+As in many organisations, the active parents are not necessarily representative of the parent body as a whole, with the parents who the school needs to engage with often underrepresented.

 Engagement Curriculum (Learning Programmes) for very vulnerable pupils

 EFS offers an engagement curriculum and off-site learning programme for those pupils who struggle through their ASC or SEMH diagnoses inter-reacting negatively with a wide range of debilitating co-morbidities including anxiety, depression, ADHD, Fragile X, behavioural issues or other mental disorders.
 These pupils need to rediscover how to engage in small group education though a very personalised and bespoke curriculum which takes place in the community in the first instance.

 Working 1:1 with an Assertive Outreach Tutor, pupils build rapport and are supported to develop secure attachments.
 This groundwork is essential to begin the process of enhancing their social, life, group and independence skills and to ensure that they are given both the opportunity and support to develop clear group-related career pathways.
 EFS provides significant additional resources for these pupils to benefit from our five part curriculum, including Therapeutic Hubs: local resources where pupils who are being educated in the community can work with school’s Clinical and Therapy Team and ‘touch-base’.